The Investigative Team

 Steve Murphy’s BIO ONE SHEET

-Steve Murphy is based in Orlando, FL and is represented by agents Adam Leibner and Jerry Silbowitz at UTA and The Greater Talent Network in New York City.
+Steve Murphy, based in Orlando, FL, is represented by agents Adam Leibner and Jerry Silbowitz at The United Talent Agency (UTA) and The Greater Talent Network in New York City.

 JAVIER PENA

-Peña is a subject matter expert on the Medellin Cartel and has delivered more than 100 presentations on the subject and related areas, including sharing rare photos of original events that were captured during the rise and fall of the Cartel.
-Along with Steve Murphy, he serves as a subject matter expert and senior consultant for the hit Netflix series Narcos.
+A renowned subject matter expert on the Medellin Cartel, Peña has delivered over 100 presentations on this subject and related areas.
+He has shared rare, captivating photos capturing the Cartel’s rise and fall.
+In collaboration with Steve Murphy, he serves as a subject matter expert and senior consultant for the acclaimed Netflix series Narcos.

 Javier Pena’s BIO ONE SHEET